Concussion is a temporary injury to the brain caused by a bump, blow or jolt to the head.

 Treat a minor head injury at home

-You don't usually need to get immediate medical advice if you only have mild symptoms that don't last long after a head injury, such as:
+You do not usually need to get immediate medical advice if you only have mild symptoms that do not last long after a head injury, such as:

 - a headache that goes away on its own or is relieved by painkillers

 - being a bit dazed

 You probably do not have concussion, and can follow the advice about treating a minor head injury at home.

 Call NHS 111 for advice if you're not sure if you need medical help.

 When to go to hospital

 Go to your nearest accident and emergency (A&E) department if you've injured your head and have: